2019 Dates Announced for Introductory and Advanced Courses in Dietary Assessment Methods

-The University of Aberdeen is delighted to announce dates for a 2014 Advanced Course on Dietary Assessment Methods as well as announce a new Introductory level course.
+The University of Aberdeen is delighted to announce new dates for a 2017 Introductory and Advanced Courses on Dietary Assessment Methods.

-This new course will be offered prior to the advanced course with the aim of providing an introduction to the subject for those with more limited experience in the area.
+This course is offered prior to the advanced course with the aim of providing an introduction to the subject for those with more limited experience in the area.
 Knowledge of the subjects covered in the introductory course will be expected for those attending the advanced course.

 This course will bring together current knowledge and best practice on dietary assessment for nutrition research and clinical and public health practice.

 - Food Composition Databases